Information for Patients & Families

 Receiving the right care, at the right time, at the right place has never been more important.
-As we plan, prepare and practice for our “new normal” and the reopening our health care system, we want to assure you that we are taking a phased approach to making sure you and our staff are safe as you get the health care services you need.
+We have reopened, making sure you and our staff are safe as you get the health care services you need.

 Our medical directors have developed the appropriate screening protocols at each location and for each service required.
 This is for the safety of patients and staff.
 Depending on your type of visit or procedure, you may have your temperature taken and be asked COVID-19 screening questions.

 Enhanced cleaning will continue in all MaineGeneral facilities.
 Additionally, for outpatient practices, non-infectious patients will be seen in the morning; those with symptoms will be seen in the afternoon.

 Just as people wear a mask when in a public setting, and based on CDC and Joint Commission recommendations, please wear a face covering when you come to one of our MaineGeneral facilities.
 If you don’t have your own face covering and need one, we will provide one to you when you arrive.

 As you know, any change in the way COVID-19 presents itself in our community could change our plans at any time.
 We continue to work with the Maine CDC and the other hospitals in the state to make sure we are taking the appropriate precautions as we move forward.

 We look forward to providing the quality patient-centered care to you and your family that you’ve come to expect from us.

 The following COVID-19 limiting steps remain in place: